ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

 You might wonder why the web console doesn't block the `Restore` action in the first place.
 Well, since nothing is broken, we have to take this as just one of the many idiosyncrasies within the Proxmox VE software, and hope that they improve this and other things in future releases.

 > **BEWARE!**
 > This is just a note for reference.
-This behaviour has been detected in the `7.0-14+1` version of Proxmox VE, a detail visible in some of the snapshots shown in this guide.
+This behavior has been detected in the `7.0-14+1` version of Proxmox VE, a detail visible in some of the snapshots shown in this guide.

 ## Location of the backup files in the Proxmox VE system